-Further information is obtained by manually collecting the affiliate names for each MNE from Annual Reports (Figure 2, Label (10)).
-For Total SA there are 836 affiliates listed in the annual company reports, alongside the company names from SSL certificates (Figure 2, Label (6)).
+Further information is obtained by manually collecting the affiliate names for each MNE from Annual Reports (Figure 1, Label (10)).
+For Total SA there are 836 affiliates listed in the annual company reports, alongside the company names from SSL certificates (Figure 1, Label (6)).
 These legal names (with legal jurisdiction used to filter and improve matching opportunities) are applied to a fuzzy matching routine to determine the most likely PermID within the Organisation PermID database corresponds with this name.
 The linking of Legal Name to an underlying PermID uses the PermID Record Matching service.
 This service has an API allowing for automated download scripts to be created.

 Through the exploration of these wide and different data sources, a number of identifiers have been identified for Total SA.
 These include 836 unique companies in Annual Reports, 533 PermIDs, 187 websites, 40 different SSL certificate names, 112 Business Register Serial Numbers and 117 LEI’s.
-Figure 3 depicts each one of these 1825 identifiers and how they relate to one another, the positioning of this information shows that a large quantity of information exists around the centre component (reflecting that Total SA reports the majority of its affiliates in Annual Reporting).
+The right hand side of Figure 1 depicts each one of these 1825 identifiers and how they relate to one another, the positioning of this information shows that a large quantity of information exists around the centre component (reflecting that Total SA reports the majority of its affiliates in Annual Reporting).
 In cases where companies disclose as many affiliates as in Annual Reporting, we would expect to see a greater level of clustering in the diagram.

 Economic indicators